AstarNetwork/astar.js/README.md

 59. `getUnit`: Returns the corresponding unit from the `arrUnitPrefixes` array.
 60. `nFormatter`: Returns a string representation of a number in a more readable format.
 61. `formatNumber`: Formats a number by adding weight prefix and considering decimal places.
-62. `claimedReward`: Returns claimed reward amount by extrinsicHash and blockHeight that have the reward event.
+62. `getClaimedReward`: Returns claimed reward amount by extrinsicHash and blockHeight that have the reward event.
 62. `getUsedFee`: Returns usedfee amount by extrinsicHash and blockHeight that have the actualFee.